 The small reasons are that the Laredo has more grilling space from to the secondary grates, comes with an extra meat probe, has a larger pellet hopper and even has a built in grill light for night time grilling.
 These reasons are not really that important though.
 I hardly ever use secondary grill grates and built in grill lights usually get gunked up by smoke and grease.

-Another massive reason I would go with the Laredo is the location of the ash cleanout system on the front of the grill.
+Another massive reason I would go with the Laredo is that it has an ash cleanout system on the front of the grill.